Annemae/DeCoMi/README.md

 This repository contains the final prototype developed for the thesis on extracting DMN models from source code.

 ## How to Start
 Unfortunately, the original version of the prototype cannot be run, as the LLMs initially used are no longer available due to discontinuation and the expiration of trial access.
-An 'offline' version of the prototype is provided here: https://decomi-prototype.web.app/
+An 'offline' version of the prototype is provided, which shows 5 DMN models extracted using the prototype.
+The offline version can be found here: https://decomi-prototype.web.app/

 Nevertheless, the following instructions demonstrate how the prototype can be set up and run locally, even though the full functionality with the original LLMs is not available: